erenyusufduran/path/09-blockchain/01-hyperledger/02-course/07-multi-org-root-certification.md

    2. Copy `fabric-ca-client-config` to orderer CA client home.
    3. As orderer execute the enroll command
    4. Setup the orderer identity's MSP

+## Peer and Channel Setup Tasks

+Leader peers maybe statically created in the organization or the leader peer may be dynamic.

+- Leader peer pulls the block data from the orderer and then this block data is passed on to other peers in the network.
+- So each of the peer receives and send data to other peers.
+- Peer can also pull log data from other peers.
+- Each of the peer also forwards the data to random number of peers.

+Each of the organization admins can set up the peers within their organization as their desire.
+They can add and update the peers their organizations.
+So adding a new peer does not require authorization from admins of other organizations.
+These peers within the organization are not discoverable from outside the organization. **Only the anchor peers are discoverable in the network**, and this _discoverability is enabled by way of the anchor peer declaration in the `configtx.yaml` file_.

+> Adding an anchor peer, admins need to submit a config update transaction, and the policy defines how many administration need to sign that transaction.

+**Peer binary has two dependencies**.
+First one is on the **peer's MSP** and the peers MSP is created by the organization admin.
+To create the peer MSP, the peer identity need to be created first.
+The peer binary uses the peer MSP and also requires the **core.yaml to be available**. `core.yaml` has the appropriate set of parameters for the peer binary.
+Once the peer has launched writes to the filesystem.

+1. Organization admin sets up the _peer identity_.
+2. Organization admin sets up the `core.yaml`.

+### Application Channel Creation

+One of the organization administrator create the `configtx.yaml` file profile for the application channel, which is then fed to the `configtxgen` tool to create the **Channel Transaction File**.

+This channel transaction file need to be signed by one or more organization admins.
+Number of signatures depends on the policy that is applied for the _config update transaction_.

+Once the channel transaction file has been signed by the number of administrators, one of the admins use the `configtxgen tool` to submit the channel transaction.

+So in effect, there are 3 tasks;

+1. One of the Org _Admin_ creates the **channel transaction file**.
+2. Organization _Admins_ _sign_ the channel transaction file.
+3. One of the Org Admin submits the signed channel create transaction.

+To make the peer join the channel, it has to be launched.
+Once the peer has launched successfully, the argument can execute the joined channel command to make the peer join the application channel.

+There are 2 tasks for peer to join channel;

+1. Launch the anchor peer for organization.
+2. Organization admins execute join channel for peer.

+- Setup tasks for all peers is the same except the Anchor Peer.
+- In Anchor Peer we need to define Anchor Peer Setup in the `configtx.yaml` file.
+- Anchor peers also be added by way of config update transactions.